Rules, benefits, events

 Employees in the same occupation conduct mutual voting once every six months to determine pay increases relative to their ranking.

-The specific amounts of compensation for each employee are not shown, but the ranking and range are published￼.
+The specific amounts of compensation for each employee are not shown, but the ranking is published￼.

 Evaluation and compensation system